mit-crpg/OpenMOC/docs/source/publications.rst

 Journals
 =========
+- William Boyd, Andrew Siegel, Benoit Forget and Kord Smith, "Parallel Performance Results for the OpenMOC Neutron Transport Code on Multi-Core Platforms."
+Submitted to the *Int'l Journ. of High Perf.
+Comp.
+Appl.*, 2015.

 - Matthew Everson and Benoit Forget, "The Source Equivalence Acceleration Method." *Annals of Nuclear Energy*, 76 (2015): 177--129.